 The Fellowship can include a period of up to 12 months in another institute anywhere in the world.
 The funding is available for four years full-time or five years part-time.

-- Applicants should be three to ten years since the date of PhD viva.
-Allowances will be made for career breaks.
+- Applicants should be a minimum of five years from the date of PhD viva.

 - It is recognised that in some non-biomedical fields of research, a PhD has not been commonly supported.
 In exceptional circumstances, applicants without a PhD, but with an equivalent track record and duration of research and other qualifications should contact the research office to discuss if they might be eligible to apply for the scheme.

 - Applicants should not already be in open-ended, university-funded posts (i.e. university lecturer).